hemantbas09/React_Learning/README.md

 # Custome Hook:

 Custom hooks in React are like tools create to package and share common code between different parts of app.
 They make code neater, prevent duplication, and reuse complex logic easily.
 This leads to better code organization, easier testing, and smoother collaboration among developers.

-# React Redux:

-React Redux is a library that helps manage state in React apps.
-It uses Redux principles to create a single, predictable place for data.
-It connects components to this data store, making state changes clear and manageable.
-This is great for complex apps where tracking and updating state becomes challenging.
-State represents the dynamic data that changes as users interact with application.

-**The Redux Approach:**
-Redux introduces a centralized data store known as the "store," which holds the entire state of application.
-Instead of letting each component manage its own state, Redux centralizes the state management process.
-Actions, which are plain JavaScript objects describing events or changes, are dispatched to the Redux store.
-Reducers then define how the state should change in response to these actions, maintaining a clear and predictable flow of data changes.

-**Benefits of React Redux:**

-1. **Predictability:** Redux's strict architecture ensures that state changes follow a clear pattern, making it easier to track how data evolves over time.

-2. **Debugging:** With a single source of truth and well-defined actions, debugging becomes more straightforward as you can trace the history of state changes.

-3. **Scalability:** As your application grows in complexity, Redux offers a scalable solution to state management, maintaining a structured approach.

-4. **Consistency:** A consistent pattern for state management simplifies collaboration among developers, ensuring that everyone follows the same guidelines.

-5. **Testing:** Redux promotes the use of pure functions for state updates, making it easier to write unit tests for your reducers.

 # Redux